 Thousands of tonnes of medical plastic waste is generated daily at hospitals and healthcare facilities around the world.
 Studies show that only a small fraction of the waste is hazardous, which means the potential for circular economy in healthcare is huge.
 Moreover, medical PVC is a high grade material that is sought after by recyclers and can be recycled into a wide variety of new products.

 By collecting waste for recycling instead of sending it to costly waste incineration or landfill, hospitals save money.
-These advantages have led to the set up of recycling schemes for PVC medical devices in Australia, New Zealand, South Africa, Guatemala, the UK and most recently Belgium, where the VinylPlus® Med partnership gathers hospitals, waste managers, recyclers and the PVC industry to accelerate sustainability in healthcare.
+These advantages have led to the set up of recycling schemes for PVC medical devices in Belgium, Australia, New Zealand, South Africa, and elsewhere.

 See more